Isabella Rossellini: Film and television

 Following her mother's death in 1982, Rossellini was cast in her first American film, White Nights (1985).
 This was followed by her notable role as the tortured nightclub singer Dorothy Vallens in the David Lynch film Blue Velvet, in which she also contributed her own singing.
 Other significant film roles during this period include her work in Cousins (1989), Death Becomes Her (1992), Fearless (1993), and Immortal Beloved (1994).
-In 1996, she appeared as herself in an episode of the TV series Friends called "The One With Frank Jr.".
+In 1996, she appeared as herself in an episode of the TV series Friends called "The One with Frank Jr."

 In 2003, Rossellini was a recurring character on the television series Alias.
 In that same year, she also appeared in the Canadian film The Saddest Music in the World, directed by Guy Maddin.
 In 2004, she played the High Priestess Thar in the Sci-Fi Channel miniseries Legend of Earthsea, and the director Robert Lieberman stated that Rossellini "brings a very big persona to the screen.
 She carries a great deal of beauty.
 We needed someone who had a feeling of authority to be this kind of mother superior type and at the same time not be totally dour and unattractive."

 In 2006, Rossellini appeared in several television documentaries.
 First, she narrated a two-hour television special on Italy for the Discovery Channel's Discovery Atlas series.
 Then, alongside Segway PT inventor Dean Kamen, she spoke about her past and current activities on an episode of Iconoclasts, a series that featured on the Sundance Channel (known as SundanceTV from 2014 onwards), an independent film network founded by film industry veteran Robert Redford.
 The Sundance Channel then purchased the 2006 Guy Maddin-directed short film My Dad Is 100 Years Old, a tribute that Rossellini created for her father.
 In the film, she played almost every role, including Federico Fellini, Alfred Hitchcock and her mother, Ingrid Bergman.
 Rossellini's twin sister, Isotta Ingrid, criticized the short film, calling it an "inappropriate" tribute.

 In 2007, Rossellini guest starred on two episodes of the television show 30 Rock, playing Alec Baldwin's character's ex-wife.
-Around the same time, Rossellini enrolled at Hunter College in New York to study animal behavior, and the Sundance Channel commissioned her to contribute a short-film project to the environmental program The Green.
+Around the same time, Rossellini enrolled at New York University where she undertook an undergraduate degree in Art and Environmental Studies, and then pursued with a master's degree at Hunter College in New York to study animal behavior.
+Then the Sundance Channel commissioned her to contribute a short-film project to the environmental program The Green.
 Rossellini explained in a 2013 interview:

 They contacted me again when they had allocated some money to experiment in making a web series.
 At first, I thought I didn't know what to say, I didn't know what to write and then thought it might be really fun to do little short films about animals.
 This is how the first three episodes of Green Porno came about.
 When I showed them the pilot, Sundance commissioned eight more.
 It was a huge hit!